-I couldn’t have done this without all the support from the club, and the help I got from a few of the members (Emma Donnelly & John McGerty).
+I couldn’t have done this without all the support from the Club, and the help I got from a few of the club.

 Since then I continue to train in the forest with my favourite dude, Leo, and the Ballymena Runners.

 I have ran several more races, including my first Marathon which was Dublin last October.
-I could not have done this without the support of the Club, especially my “Running Buddy” Alastair Hill.
+I could not have done this without the support of the Club.

 I always run for a breast cancer charity (Pretty n Pink £300 and Breast Cancer Now £650) in memory of my sister Carrie, I couldn’t have done it without remembering her strength and how hard she fought for her life in the end.